 The orchestra has given an average of 3 concerts every season and almost every one has featured a solo item.
 Soloists have included professional musicians living locally, talented students, and members of the orchestra.
 A programme in January 1988 included a group of songs performed by a young Welsh singer, Bryn Terfel, just starting out on his career.
 Barry Wordsworth, conductor at the Royal Ballet, was a harpsichord soloist with the orchestra in December 1966.

-The majority of concerts have taken place in Sutton, initially at the Sutton Public Hall, then at Sutton High School, Christchurch, Sutton Baptist Church and now usually at St. Andrew’s United Reformed Church, Northey Avenue, Cheam.
+The majority of concerts have taken place in Sutton, initially at the Sutton Public Hall, then at Sutton High School, Christchurch, Sutton Baptist Church and now usually at St. Andrew’s United Reformed Church, Northey Avenue, Cheam, with occasional visits to All Saints Carshalton.

 In June 1988, Sutton Symphony Orchestra travelled to one of Sutton’s twin towns, Apeldoorn in Holland, for a concert including Vaughan Williams ‘The Lark Ascending’ with their now President, Louis Rutland, as soloist.
 The performance was very enthusiastically received and the Veluws Instrumental Ensemble returned in the autumn of 1989 to play in Sutton.
 In July 1999 the orchestra accompanied a choir from another Sutton twin town, Minden in Germany, in performances of ‘Messiah’ in Cheam and Oxford.